 - In "Princess Twilight - Part 1", Celestia explains to Twilight that she's been enduring the Summer Sun Celebrations for the sake of her subjects, even though it's served her only as a bitter reminder of her needing to banish her sister.
 However, she is much happier and looking forward to the one in this season, since it now serves as a celebration of her and Luna reuniting.

 - Luna too displays some of this.
 Though she gets upset when her subjects display fear towards her, she is clearly more comfortable as the distant, imperious monarch as a means of hiding her more vulnerable nature.

 - After Twilight Sparkle becomes a princess, she notably averts this, acting the same as she did before ascending.
 She even tells her friends not to refer to her as "Princess Twilight."

-- Surprisingly in Steven Universe, Yellow Diamond could be seen as touching on this trope—she has a song trying to convince Blue Diamond to get over Pink Diamond's death, but by the end it's pretty clear that she's close to tears herself.
+- Yellow Diamond could be seen as touching on this trope she has a song trying to convince Blue Diamond to get over Pink Diamond's death, but by the end it's pretty clear that she's close to tears herself.
 (Blue Diamond may also count, but it's not clear if she's even trying to hide her depression.)